Homeschool – Am I Doing Enough?

 2. Focus on the 3 R’s.

-They are the foundation of life-long learning, and if your kids are proficient in reading, writing and math they will be able to learn other subjects independently.
+They are the foundation of life-long learning, and if your children are proficient in reading, writing, and math they will be able to learn other subjects independently.

 If your kids know and love God and His Word, know the 3 R’s well, and loves to learn, then what else do they need?